 Helena Leurent, General Manager, Consumers International (UK)

-Consumers will set up data trusts by 2030 that will better safeguard their rights.
-They will be able to negotiate about how their data is used and control the organizations that manage it.
-For example, consumers may want their respective data trusts to link directly to farmers who ensure the use of sustainable growth practices.
-Consumers would get better prices and have more information about what they are buying; farmers could obtain data and guarantees on purchase wishes and would be able to differentiate their products.
-These "commons of agricultural data" they could trigger innovation in products and services that offer consumers both greater choice and greater sustainability.
+By 2030, consumers will organize data trusts that better safeguard their rights.
+They will be able to negotiate how their data is used and control the organizations that manage it.
+For example, consumers may want their data trusts to connect directly to farmers who ensure they use sustainable growing practices.
+Consumers would get better prices and have more information about what they are buying; farmers could obtain data and guarantees on purchasing desires and would be able to differentiate their products.
+These “agricultural data commons” they could spark innovation in products and services that offer consumers both greater choice and greater sustainability.

 The dollar will no longer be the reserve currency of the world